mccright/rand-notes/Commercial_Surveillance_Notes.md

 ## Commercial Surveillance: Rough, unfinished, work notes on this topic

 For years I have been reading about how Internet enabled activities have evolved into a complex global *organism* that closely monitors, observes, analyzes, and monitizes our behaviors (*surveillance*).
-Those practices have enabled parallel *analysis* and *prediction* industries that "*add value*" to surveillance data.
+Those practices have enabled parallel *analysis* and *prediction* industries that "*add value*" to surveillance data (*direct data, inferred data, and data from first- or third-party sources*).
 Law enforcement organizations increrasingly consume a range of survelliance data across their operations.
 Government organizations also [seem to invest increasing energy (*and money*) in a broad spectrum of digital data collection](https://www2.deloitte.com/content/dam/insights/articles/in176014%5Fcgi%5Fdigital-citizen-survey/DI%5FDigital-citizen-global.pdf).
-One facet of that activity is aimed at [establishing digital-identity systems](https://www.institute.global/insights/tech-and-digitalisation/ten-actions-countries-should-take-to-create-digital-identity-ecosystem) (*with an emphasis on smartphone integration*) to help -- among other things -- identify and *index* our activities...
+One facet of that activity is aimed at [establishing digital-identity systems](https://www.institute.global/insights/tech-and-digitalisation/ten-actions-countries-should-take-to-create-digital-identity-ecosystem) (*with an emphasis on smartphone, on-line identity and traffic monitoring integration*) to help -- among other things -- identify and *index* our activities and to predict opportunities to *extract value* from us...

 I agree with Geoffrey A. Fowler that there are many reasons that we need to keep asking ourselves not only ["*what I can get out of any given technology*" but "*what that technology gets from me*."](https://www.washingtonpost.com/technology/2019/12/31/how-we-survive-surveillance-apocalypse/)

 * Where are you? / Where where you? / Where have you been? / ...and when?
  * Using the location and proximity data above, are you sharing information about the constellations of relationships that make up your life?
+* Who are you? / Bodily? / Legally? / Politically?
+How do you describe yourself?
 * What do you say (*and what do others say around you*)?
 Is what you "say" a useful proxy for what you think?...what you value?
 * Where do you invest your *attention*? / ...and when?
+* Where do you share your ideas/opinions/knowledge/etc? ...and when?
+* Where, when and to whom do you donate?
 * Where are your assets?
 * What are your assets?
 * What is the scale of the financial (*and other*) assets that you own/control?
   * What type(s) of authentication do you use to protect your financial (*and other*) assets?
 * What is the scale of your debt/credit obligations?
-Where, when, how and for what do you aquire/exercise debt/credit?
+   * Where, when, how and for what do you aquire/exercise debt/credit?
+   * From whom aquire/exercise debt/credit?
+   * Do you exhibit seasonal debt/credit behaviors?
 * What do you buy?
-Where do you buy? / How do you spend? / ...and when?
+Where do you buy? / How do you spend? / What are your browsing behaviors in given vendor's environments (*and in aggregate across vendors*) / ...and when?
 * What do you eat? / ...where and when?
-* Who are you? / Bodily? / Legally? / Politically?
-How do you describe yourself?
+* What do you drink? / ...where and when?
 * What is your health status?
   * What is your diet?
-  *
+  * What drugs do you investigate / purchase?
+  * What supplements do you investigate / purchase?
+  * Do you exercise? (*When, where, how, how much...*)
-  *
+  * Do you smoke/drink/etc.?
+  * What types of medical professionals do you consult?
+  * What medical treatments have you undergone? ...are you engaged in?
+  * Do you investigate / engage in non-medical health treatments?
 * What questions do you ask?
 * What do you care about?
 * Who/what do you read?
-* Who do you *listen* to?
+* Who do you *listen* to/read/watch?
 * Who do you *know*?
 * Who do you *meet*?
 * Who have you been *close to*?
 * What do you *share*/*publish*?
+* What politicians do you frequent/support?
+* Do you vote? (*where, when, pattern[s] over time, etc.*)
+* What vehicles do you drive?
+  * When do you drive?
+  * Where do you drive?
+How long do you stay at any given destination?
+  * What are your fine-grained behaviors when you drive?
+* What transportation services do you consume?
+  * When do you use them?
+  * Where do you go?
+How long do you stay at any given destination?
+* In each vendor context, how are you rated as a customer/consumer?
-* What types of events appear to change your behavior(s)?
+* What types of events/contexts appear to change your behavior(s)?
 * What types of influencing techniques change your behaviors?
+Which categories of cognitive biases appear to be least under your control/are most effectively exploited?
-* Have you ever been *close to* any primary *target of serveillance*?
+* Have you ever been *close to* any primary or high-value *target of serveillance*?
 * What patterns of your behavior signal *monitizable* contexts?
+* For any of the above, what are the fine-grained details of your behaviors within your browser/app/store/automobile/etc?

 #### What is the purpose of this file?